 Our current admin is Sarah K Reece.
 You are welcome to message an admin in private if you have questions or are seeking resources.
 We are all volunteering our time but we will do our best to reply quickly and we know that sometimes just a chance to touch base with someone else who has been there can make a big difference!
-You can also send an email to firstname.lastname@example.org You can learn more about Sarah at her personal blog, and you are welcome to ‘friend’ her on Facebook, please send her a message introducing yourself if you do.
+You can learn more about Sarah at their personal blog, and you are welcome to ‘friend’ them on Facebook, please send a message introducing yourself if you do.

 How do I manage my involvement?

 If at any time you wish to leave the group, click on the little star shaped tab next to the ‘Notifications’ tab at the right hand side of the facebook page.
 A little menu will drop down, and one of the options is to ‘Leave group’.
 Click on that and you’re out!
 If you wish to return later, just send a request to join again.
 If you’re feeling a bit overwhelmed with notifications from the group, you can adjust your settings in the ‘Notifications’ tab so you don’t hear about the group in your News Feed.

 Are my alters/insiders/parts/voices allowed in this group?

 Sure thing!
 However you all prefer to identify is fine – if you’d rather use a common name for all of you, or if you’re more comfortable identifying who is speaking that’s welcome too.
 Multiple profiles are also fine.